Pete Dye Stadium Course

 In a ‘made for television’ skins game in 1987, Lee Trevino famously aced the 17th hole on his way to victory over Jack Nicklaus and Fuzzy Zoeller.

-La Quinta Resort & Club at PGA West
+La Quinta Resort & Club and PGA WEST

-La Quinta Resort & Club at PGA West boasts premium luxury with its world-class facilities.
-The 5-star resort offers Spanish-style casitas, luxurious suites, and five golf courses to experience.
+Stay at La Quinta Resort & Club and play at PGA WEST to experience one of the best golf vacations in the west, with Spanish-style casitas, luxurious suites, and five golf courses to enjoy.